 Write operations to the FIFO are allowed before and during the parallel programming sequence.
 In this case, the programming of all offset registers does not have to occur at one time.
-One, two or more offset registers can be written and then by bringing LD HIGH, write operations can be redirected to the FIFO memory.
-When LD is set LOW again, and WEN is LOW, the next offset register in sequence is written to.
-As an alternative to holding WEN LOW and toggling LD, parallel programming can also be interrupted by setting LD LOW and toggling WEN.
+One, two or more offset registers can be written and then by bringing \overline{LD} HIGH, write operations can be redirected to the FIFO memory.
+When \overline{LD} is set LOW again, and \overline{WEN} is LOW, the next offset register in sequence is written to.
+As an alternative to holding \overline{WEN} LOW and toggling \overline{LD} , parallel programming can also be interrupted by setting \overline{LD} LOW and toggling \overline{WEN} .

 Note that the status of a programmable flag (PAE or PAF) output is invalid during the programming process.
 From the time parallel programming has begun, a programmable flag output will not be valid until the appropriate offset word has been written to the register(s) pertaining to that flag.
-Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus tPAF, PAE will be valid after the next two rising RCLK edges plus tPAE plus tSKEW2.
+Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus tPAF, PAE will be valid after the next two rising RCLK edges plus tSKEW2.

 The act of reading the offset registers employs a dedicated read offset register pointer.
 The contents of the offset registers can be read on the Qo-Qn pins when LD is set LOW and REN is set LOW.
 It is important to note that consecutive reads of the offset registers is not permitted.
 The read operation must be disabled for a minimum of one RCLK cycle in between offset register accesses.
-For x72, x36 and x18 output bus width, 2 read cycles are required to obtain the values of the offset registers.
-Starting with the Empty Offset Registers LSB and finishing with the Full Offset Registers MSB.
-See Figure 3, Programmable Flag Offset Programming Sequence.
+If the FIFO is configured for an input bus width and output bus width both set to x9, then the total number of read operations required to read the offset registers is 4 for the IDT72T1845/72T1855/72T1865/72T1875/72T1885 or 6 for the IDT72T1895/72T18105/72T18115/72T18125.
+Refer to Figure 3, Programmable Flag Offset Programming Sequence, for a detailed diagram of the data input lines Do-Dn used during parallel programming.
+If the FIFO is configured for an input to output bus width of x9 to x18, x18 to x9 or x18 to x18, then the following number of read operations are required: for an output bus width of x18 a total of 2 read operations will be required to read the offset registers for the IDT72T1845/72T1855/72T1865/72T1875/72T1885/72T1895 or 4 for the IDT72T18105/72T18115/72T18125.
+For an output bus width of x9 a total of 4 read operations will be required to read the offset registers for the IDT72T1845/72T1855/72T1865/72T1875/72T1885.
+A total of 6 will be reguired for the IDT72T1895/72T18105/72T18115/72T18125.
+Refer to Figure 3, Programmable Flag Offset Programming Sequence, for a detailed diagram.
 See Figure 22, Parallel Read of Programmable Flag Registers, for the timing diagram for this mode.

 It is permissible to interrupt the offset register read sequence with reads or writes to the FIFO.
-The interruption is accomplished by deasserting \overline{REN} , \overline{LD} , or both together.
-When \overline{REN} and \overline{LD} are restored to a LOW level, reading of the offset registers continues where it left off.
+The interruption is accomplished by deasserting $\overline{\text{REN}}$, $\overline{\text{LD}}$, or both together.
+When REN and LD are restored to a LOW level, reading of the offset registers continues where it left off.
 It should be noted, and care should be taken from the fact that when a parallel read of the flag offsets is performed, the data word that was present on the output lines Qn will be overwritten.